 The Best Propane Heaters for a Campervan

 Propane is a really popular choice for people heating their vans in winter.
-The best propane heaters for van life cost more than electric heaters but are cheaper to run overall.
+The best propane heaters for vans cost more than electric heaters but are cheaper to run overall.

-The first main issue with propane heaters in a campervan is that they do emit a lot of moisture, which increases the potential for mold and condensation inside your van.
+The first main issue with propane heaters in a van is that they do emit a lot of moisture, which increases the potential for mold and condensation inside your van.

 The other issue is that they must be properly vented so you don’t inhale carbon monoxide.
 You’ll need to have windows cracked and you should buy a carbon monoxide detector if you plan on using propane inside a vehicle.

 These best campervan heaters using propane can work as an overnight van heater, with proper ventilation and the right carbon monoxide alarm.

 Here are our top picks for the best propane heaters for a campervan in winter:

 - 4,000, 9,000 and 18,000 BTU options